My finances, my projects, my life

 Childcare facilities

-• Children are enrolled directly through the facility’s administrative department.
+• Children are usually enrolled directly through the facility’s administrative department.
 Those with disabilities or from single-parent or low-income families may be given priority when enrolling.

 Now that we’ve covered the basics, let’s have a look at some of the different types of facilities.

 • Crèches offer educational care for children up to the age of 4, i.e. before they start school.
 They have set hours and do not allow children to attend when they are unwell.
 They may be run privately or by the local government, or may operate with state approval.
 Some of them are bilingual or even multilingual.
 But all this means they often come with a hefty pricetag.
+It is advisable to start early to enrol your child, as the demand can be very high.

 • Early education centres are free to attend for children aged 3–4 and are different from crèches in that they follow a structured curriculum.
 They correspond to the first cycle of the Luxembourg school system, but unlike the compulsory two years of preschool education, they are optional.
 The timetable can sometimes be difficult to fit around working hours, so some facilities offer solutions that are a halfway house between early education centres and crèches.
 Find out if this option could work for you!